-On the first DTS I staffed, our leader bounded up to the stage. ”How many fingers do you have?!”
+On the first Discipleship Training School I staffed, our leader bounded up to the stage. ”How many fingers do you have?!”
 We looked at him blankly.
 “That’s how many things I want you to thank God for!”
 Soon, everyone in the room was shouting out random items at once—even “toenails!”.
 So, hold out your hands and start counting.
 Don’t be surprised how quickly your own atmosphere shifts.

 You’ve heard this a billion times, I know.
 But seriously.
 Take a break.
-If you’re overwhelmed by government decisions or swamped by the latest news headline—delete your social media apps, even for a day.
+Your online ministry can wait.
+If you’re swamped by the latest news headline or what your friends are doing at home—delete your social media apps, even for a day.
 As Colossians 3:2 says, “Set your minds on things above, not on earthly things”.
 Seriously.

 While you’re at it, take a look at the fourth commandment.
 “Remember the Sabbath day and keep it holy” (Exodus 20:8).
 God literally instructed us to have a full 24 hours off work (paid and unpaid), every week.
-Don’t get caught in the arguments about what day it should be.
+Stop trying to get check one more thing off your to-do list.
 Worship and enjoy what God has given you.
 I dare you.

 When I’m clawing to vent on social media—that’s my alarm.
 Time to run to my room, slam the door, and rant to the one who can actually change something.
 After that, I find time to connect with a wise and trusted mentor.
-And spoiler alert, I often find it’s more about what’s going on in me, not others.
+And spoiler alert, I often find the stress is more about what’s going on in me, not others.

-It’s normal to get overwhelmed and generally label it “the pandemic” or the latest headline.
+It’s normal to get overwhelmed and generally label it “because I’m a missionary” or talk about the latest tragedy online.
 But usually, there’s something specific stressing you out—you just need to actually stop for a moment to name it.
 Is it fear of getting sick?
-Is it fear of yet another event cancelled?
+Is it fear of not being able to pay your fees next month?
 Get specific.
 God doesn’t always meet you personally if you’re living in a world of “generally”.